yugabyte/yugabyte-db/docs/content/preview/develop/_index.md

 ## Application development

-Although building scalable applications on top of YugabyteDb is straightforward, you need to understand certain fundamental concepts like transactions, search, and more to ensure that you make the best use of them.
+Although building scalable applications on top of YugabyteDB is straightforward, you need to understand certain fundamental concepts like transactions, search, and more to make the best use of them.

 {{<lead link="./learn/">}}
 To learn how to build applications on top of YugabyteDB, see [Learn app development](./learn/).